Wonder weeks.

 The wonder weeks are one such kind of developmental leaps.
 Perhaps you have also heard of appetite loss or sleep regression?
 Some also call them breastfeeding leaps or sleep leaps.
 You can learn more about this further down in the article.

 10 wonder weeks to experience – and you and baby will be out on the other side.
-At least on paper, where the wonder weeks are categorised by your baby's age in increments of weeks.
+At least on paper, where the wonder weeks are characterised by your baby's age in increments of weeks.
 You calculate from the due date, so let's say that if the baby was born during week 39+0, it will experience its 5-week wonder week when it is 6 weeks old.
 If the child was born later, the same leap will be taken earlier.

 It's quite common for your baby to be more fidgety around the time of the wonder weeks, because there is a lot going on in that little head and body right now.
 Therefore, the days before and after may be characterised by extra fussiness and an increased need for closeness.